 Hands down the highlight of my Alaskan Adventure was our rental jeep.
 We rented from Alaska Adventure Car & Camper Van Rental.
 Ron has a tiny booth for his location, but enough custom jeeps to send people all over the state.
 Seriously, there is no better way to see Alaska than to drive through it, popping a tent wherever you want.
 Even more conveniently, our tent had two latches over each front door, and one latch in the back.
 Unlatch everything, and give it a shove.
 There is your tent, and there is nothing easier.

 Along these beautiful roads we popped up the tent, ate snacks, and simply appreciated where we were.
 Which leads to my last Alaska driving tip, appreciate where you are.
 The roads are long, bumpy, and potentially boring if you’re not embracing the beauty around you.
 So embrace what is around you.
 Prepare to be astonished.

 If you’re the type of person who needs a few more comforts, renting an RV in Alaska might be more up your alley.
 You’ll still get the freedom of mobility, but also a shower.
 And a toilet.

-If you want to hear about the cruise portion of my Alaskan trip, click here, here, here, or here.
-If you want to hear about all the amazing things we did when we finally stopped driving all these roads, you’ll have to come back soon.
+If you want to hear about the cruise portion of my Alaskan trip, or what we did when we finally stopped driving, click here.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.